-Instead of the distinction between "open" and "closed" (bounded on all their sides) objects, let me propose another distinction: between objects with circumferential and non-circumferential boundaries.
-There is a temptation to call them "finite" and "infinite" boundaries, but we will resist this temptation, for reasons I will present immediately).
+Instead of the distinction between ‟open” and ‟closed” (bounded on all their sides) objects, let me propose another distinction: between objects with circumferential and non-circumferential boundaries.
+There is a temptation to call them ‟finite” and ‟infinite” boundaries, but we will resist this temptation, for reasons I will present immediately).
 We stated above that the boundary is needed in order to discriminate the object from its environs.
 However, some objects have parts that do not have any environs at all.
-Let's take as an example the complement of the yellow box lying on the pavement.
-One part of this complement's boundary is the boundary it shares with the box; but what about the rest?
-Since the complement is "the rest of the world" (beyond the box) we may say that its remaining boundary is the boundary of the world, but what is that boundary?
-One might suppose that by this we are drawn into the question of whether or not the world has an end in space (or in time, in the case that the object discussed is a time unit).
+Let’s take as an example the complement of the yellow box lying on the pavement.
+One part of this complement’s boundary is the boundary it shares with the box; but what about the rest?
+Since the complement is ‟the rest of the world” (beyond the box) we may say that its remaining boundary is the boundary of the world, but what is that boundary?
+One might suppose that by this we are drawn into the question of whether or not the world has an end in space (or in time, in the case that the object discussed is a temporal unit).
 But in truth we do not need to get into that here.
-Whether the world is finite or infinite in space, it does not have an "external" boundary.
-If it is infinite, the answer is obvious, but even if the world is finite, beyond "the end of the world" there are not any environs from which it has to be discriminated.
+Whether the world is finite or infinite in space, it does not have an ‟external” boundary.
+If it is infinite, this is obvious, but even if the world is finite, beyond ‟the end of the world” there are not any environs from which it has to be discriminated.
 A boundary, as we have said, is an object that discriminates the object from its environs.
-Consequently, the complement of the box has a boundary only along the line by which it is tangential to the box, while on its "external" side, where it is not discriminated, it does not have any boundary.
-In contrast to the prevailing distinction between "open" and "closed" objects, that applies even to areas in which objects are tangential to their environs, the new distinction between objects with circumferential or non-circumferential boundaries relates only to areas in which objects do not have any environs.
+Consequently, the complement of the box has a boundary only along the line by which it is tangential to the box, while on its ‟external” side, where it is not discriminated, it does not have any boundary.
+In contrast to the prevailing distinction between ‟open” and ‟closed” objects, that applies even to areas in which objects are tangential to their environs, the new distinction between objects with circumferential or non-circumferential boundaries relates only to areas in which objects do not have any environs.

-Once we discard the distinction between open and closed objects, we are also driven to discard the concept of "surface," as understood in current literature (see: Chisholm, 1992/3; Smith, 1994).
-From a logical perspective, the external surface of an object is nothing but the boundary that separates between it and its complement, and therefore it belongs both to it and to its complement.
-Whoever thinks that the external surface belongs to the box but not to its complement looks at things from the box's "point of view," because the box is a useful thing in our everyday life and so we have, as subjects, a special attitude.
-If, however, the complement of the box were to be chracterized by similar advantages, and we looked at the world from its "point of view" we would see the very same place as a surface belonging to it.
+Once we discard the distinction between open and closed objects, we are also driven to discard the concept of ‟surface,” as understood in the contemporary literature (see Chisholm 1992/3, Smith 1994).
+From a logical perspective, the external surface of an object is nothing but the boundary that separates it from its complement, and therefore it belongs both to it and to its complement.
+Whoever thinks that the external surface belongs to the box but not to its complement looks at things from the box’s ‟point of view,” because the box is a useful thing in our everyday life and so we have, as subjects, a special attitude towards it.
+If, however, the complement of the box were to be characterized by similar advantages, and we looked at the world from its ‟point of view” we would see the very same place as a surface belonging to it.
 Logic, as a discipline tasked to overcome psychological and other subjective considerations, is supposed to ignore such differences.